Aleksandr Dvornikov

-Aleksandr Vladimirovich Dvornikov (Александр Владимирович Дворников; born 22 August 1961) is a Russian Ground Forces army general who commanded the Russian military intervention in Syria and the 2022 Russian invasion of Ukraine.
+Aleksandr Vladimirovich Dvornikov (Александр Владимирович Дворников; born 22 August 1961) is a former Russian army general who commanded the Russian military intervention in Syria and the Russian invasion of Ukraine.

 After joining the Soviet Army in 1978, Dvornikov rose through the ranks of the Soviet and then Russian army over a period of thirty years.
 In 2015, he became commander of the Russian Armed Forces in Syria during the Russian military intervention there.
 At that time he cemented a reputation for the harsh conduct of his military campaigns as those in Chechnya before.

-In April 2022, Dvornikov was placed in charge of military operations during the 2022 Russian invasion of Ukraine, until he was replaced with Army general Sergei Surovikin on October 8, 2022.
+In April 2022, Dvornikov was placed in charge of military operations during the 2022 Russian invasion of Ukraine, until he was replaced with Colonel general Gennady Zhidko late in May 2022.
+Since 2024, he is the chairman of DOSAAF of Russia.

 Early life and Soviet military career

 Dvornikov was born on 22 August 1961 in Ussuriysk.
 He graduated from the Ussuriysk Suvorov Military School in 1978 and joined the Soviet Army.
 Dvornikov received further education at the Moscow High Command Training School, graduating in 1982.
 From 1982, he served in the Far Eastern Military District as a platoon and then company commander, and as a battalion chief of staff.
 In 1991, Dvornikov graduated from the Frunze Military Academy.
 He became a deputy battalion commander in the Western Group of Forces.